-When using the SFP port with a 100M module or a gigabit module, you need to configure its corresponding Speed and Duplex mode.
-For 100M module, please select 100MFD while select 1000MFD for gigabit module.
+3. The SFP port can only be used with a gigabit module.
 By default, the Speed and Duplex mode of SFP port is 1000MFD.

 5.1.2 Port Mirror

 Port Mirror, the packets obtaining technology, functions to forward copies of packets from one/multiple ports (mirrored port) to a specific port (mirroring port).
 Usually, the mirroring port is connected to a data diagnose device, which is used to analyze the mirrored packets for monitoring and troubleshooting the network.